iluwatar/java-design-patterns/hexagonal/README.md

 ## Intent of Hexagonal Architecture Design Pattern

-Hexagonal Architecture, often applied within the Java ecosystem, is designed to promote the decoupling of application's core logic from external interfaces, such as databases, user interfaces, or third-party services, thus allowing an application to be at the center of input/output systems.
+Hexagonal Architecture, also known as Ports and Adapters, is a design pattern in Java that promotes decoupling of core business logic from external interfaces like databases and user interfaces.
+This architectural approach enhances maintainability and testability of software systems.

 ## Detailed Explanation of Hexagonal Architecture Pattern with Real-World Examples

 Real-world example

-> A real-world analogous example of Hexagonal Architecture can be seen in online banking systems.
+> In online banking systems, Hexagonal Architecture allows core banking logic to remain unaffected by changes in user interfaces or third-party services.
+This decoupling ensures the system's maintainability and flexibility.
 In such systems, the core banking logic (like processing transactions, managing accounts, and calculating interest) represents the application's core.
 This core is then surrounded by various adapters that allow the system to interact with different external interfaces without affecting the business logic.
 For instance, customers might access their accounts through a web interface, a mobile app, or even through ATM services.
 Meanwhile, the banking system also needs to interface with external services for credit checks, fraud detection, and interbank transactions.
 Each of these interfaces interacts with the core banking logic through specific adapters designed to translate the external calls to and from the application's internal APIs.
 This setup allows the bank to modify or extend its external interfaces without having to alter the core business logic, enhancing flexibility and maintainability.

 In plain words